(This article was originally published on 8/01/2017 and updated on 6/01/2021)

 3. Pushes for a call before telling me why

-Julie failed to capture my attention or interest.
-She told me all about her company without giving me a reason to care.
-And then she has the gall to ask when it’s a good time to have a call?
+The primary goal of cold outreach is to develop a connection with a potential client.
+Julie didn't capture my attention or interest, so she failed right from the start.
+She told me all about her company without even identifying a pain point or giving me a reason to care.
+And then she has the gall to ask when it's a good time to have a call?

-I may sound cranky, but this is the inner dialogue that goes on almost subconsciously in my mind when when I'm reading an email like this.
+I may sound cranky, but this is the inner dialogue that goes on almost subconsciously in my mind when I'm reading an email like this.
+And I'm sure I'm not alone.
+If you want me to respond to your cold pitch, you'll need to make it memorable.
+Without an appealing subject line, relevant social proof, or actionable information, these types of sales emails get sent straight to spam.

 The best example of a cold email

-As soon as this email came into my inbox, the first thing I noticed was an animated image of my own website, the Proposify home page.
-That was like holding a bag of gummy worms over a toddler’s head and saying, “Want this?”
+As soon as this email came into my inbox, the first thing I noticed was an animated image of our website, the Proposify home page.
+That was like holding a bag of gummy worms over a toddler's head and saying, "Want this?"

 Next, notice what Trey writes in the body of his message: